triton-inference-server/dali_backend/docs/tutorials/training_to_inference.md

 ## Theory

 Unfortunately, it is not possible to introduce complete and precise algorithm for setting up the inference (if it would, we'd just put together a script for it).
-However, the following is a highly useful guide TODO
+However, the following is a highly useful "How-To" guide:
 1. Adjust a DALI Pipeline for the inference:
     1. Make sure that the DALI pipeline you’ll be working on is the pipeline that contains the operations for the inference.
 Usually the **training** preprocessing and **inference** preprocessing differs - the former one contains some random operations that are used to augment the dataset.
 Most often the inference pipeline will match the **validation** pipeline (and not the training one).
     1. Change all the input operators (except the Video operators) inside the DALI pipeline to the `fn.external_source` operator.
         1. In the case of Video operators, use either `fn.inputs.video` or `fn.external_source + fn.decoders.video`, [depending on the input data properties](https://docs.nvidia.com/deeplearning/dali/main-user-guide/docs/operations/nvidia.dali.fn.experimental.inputs.video.html).
     1. Add the `name` parameter to every input operator.
-    1. If you’d like to use the [Autoconfiguration](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#auto-generated-model-configuration) of DALI model:
+    1. If you’d like to use the [Model Autoconfiguration](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#auto-generated-model-configuration) of DALI model:
         1. Add `ndim` parameter to every input operator,
         1. Add `dtype` parameter to every input operator,
         1. Add `output_ndim` parameter to the `@pipeline_def`,